Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "You are not one person, but three: The one you think you are; The one others think you are; The one you really are."
+> "If you don't like something change it; if you can't change it, change the way you think about it."
-> — **Sathya Sai Baba**
+> — **Mary Engelbreit**

 ---